sodazone/ocelloids-services/packages/server/guides/OBSERVABILITY.md

 ## Running

-We've provided an example [Docker Compose](https://github.com/sodazone/ocelloids-services/tree/main/packages/server/guides/telemetry/docker-compose.yml) file and sample configurations to facilitate the setup of Prometheus, Grafana, and Alertmanager.
+We've provided an example [Docker Compose](https://github.com/sodazone/ocelloids-services/tree/main/packages/server/guides/telemetry/docker-compose.yml) file and sample configurations in the `telemetry` directory to facilitate the setup of Prometheus, Grafana, and Alertmanager.

 To run, navigate to the directory containing the Docker Compose file: